Current as of October 2018 | Download print version (in PDF)

-The Law on Associations provides that the movable and immovable properties of an association shall be registered under its name (Law on Associations, Article 16.4).
-The Law on Associations also refers to the Civil Code (Law on Associations Article 25).
-The Civil Code, in turn, requires the association “to deposit cash in the name of the association at a bank or other place upon the permission of the authority concerned” and restricts the use of organizational property “for achieving the definite aims set,” but allows “[t]he remaining part” to be “invested in safe areas provided it would not affect its original activities” (Civil Code Articles 414-415).
+The newly-amended Law on Associations provides that the movable and immovable properties of an association shall be registered under its name (Law on Associations, Article 16.4).
+The Law on Associations also refers to the Civil Code (Law on Associations, Article 25) which, in turn, requires the association “to deposit cash in the name of the association at a bank or other place upon the permission of the authority concerned” and restricts the use of organizational property “for achieving the definite aims set,” but allows “[t]he remaining part” to be “invested in safe areas provided it would not affect its original activities” (Civil Code Articles 414-415).
 Moreover, upon leaving the organization, an association member shall be “deprived of the property of the association unless otherwise provided by the law” (Civil Code Article 407).

 In the case of dissolution of an NGO, the organization’s remaining assets "shall be distributed to an organization with similar activities, with the approval of the High Evaluation Commission.
 If there are no such organizations, the movable and immovable properties belong to the government" (NGO Law Article 36.1).
 The High Evaluation Commission is composed of representatives from the Ministries of Economy, Foreign Affairs, Finance, Justice, and Labor and Social Affairs (NGO Law Article 17).
 Article 36.2 provides additional protection by prohibiting the remaining assets from being distributed “to any ... founders, members, directors, officers, employees, donors and/or their relatives.”
 In addition, a presidential decree issued in 2005/2006 established a Commission to address the liquidation process of NGOs.
 Members of the Commission include representatives from the Ministries of Foreign Affairs, Finance, Economy, Interior, Justice, and Labor and Social Affairs; as well as from the Control and Audit Department, Attorney General's Office, Intelligence Department, and the NGO coordination bodies.